MoriTanosuke/blog/_posts/2011-08-27-mobile-template-for-lilina-feedreader.markdown

 layout: post
 title: Mobile template for Lilina RSS feedreader
 ---
+*Update:* In the meantime [I forked Lilina on github][6].
+You can get the files for my mobile template from there.

 Yesterday I installed [Lilina][1] on my quest for a replacement of [Google Reader][2] and I missed a nice way to read my feeds from my mobile device.
 Unfortunatly there is nothing like [the android app for *tiny tiny rss*][3], so I decided to build a nicer template made for mobile devices.

 This is my first shot: